A weak inequality in fractional homogeneous Sobolev spaces: Preliminaries

 And from \cite[7. of Examples 2.3.5.]{14classical}, we see that $u_z$ defined in (\ref{eq2-57}) is a tempered distribution on $\bbbr^n$ whenever $\Rez z>-n$.
 Indeed, if $g\in\Sw(\bbbr^n)$, then

 and both integrals on the right end of (\ref{eq2-115}) converge since we can choose $M$ to be a sufficiently large positive integer so that $M>n+\Rez z>0$, and $\|(1+|\cdot|)^M|g(\cdot)|\|_{L^{\infty}(\bbbr^n)}$ can be estimated from above by a finite sum of Schwartz seminorms of $g$.
-Furthermore, given an arbitrary nonnegative integer $N$, \cite[expression (2.4.8)]{14classical} yields an analytic extension of $<u_z,g>$ for $g\in\Sw(\bbbr^n)$ to the case where $z\in\bbbc$ satisfies $\Rez z>-N-n-1$, and we have
+We also deduce from (\ref{eq2-57}) that when $\Rez z>-n$, the locally integrable function (\ref{eq2.173}) belongs to the collection $\functrep(u_z)$,